lilyrae/AR_RoomDesign/ar/README.md

 {path_to_opencv_installation}/lib

 # Notes #

-The Debug folder has been pushed for demonstration purposes of the makefile.

 The project has been setup using Eclipse, the guidelines above match exactly the steps required for compiling the project there.